-Dr. Jonathan Harvey is the founding Music Director of the Brattleboro Camerata.
-In addition to his work with the Camerata, he is also Assistant Professor of Music and Director of Choirs at Fitchburg State University, and Music Director of the Brattleboro Concert Choir.
+Dr. Jonathan Harvey is the founder and Music Director of the Brattleboro Camerata.
+In addition to his work with the Camerata, he is also Associate Professor of Music and Director of Choirs at Fitchburg State University, and Music Director of the Brattleboro Concert Choir.

 Jonathan’s dedication to early music has inspired his research, presentations, and recordings of the music of Venetian Renaissance composer Adrian Willaert, his published work on music of Orlando di Lasso and C.P.E.
 Bach, and his frequent performances of Medieval, Renaissance, and Baroque repertoire.
 His commissioning projects, composer collaborations, and frequent performances of new and contemporary works are a testament to his commitment to ensuring that classical music is a living, breathing art form.